ITU-DevOps-Team/ITU-DevOps/report/docs/content/systems-perspective.md

   - SonarQube is very feature-packed.
 It has support for identification of duplicated code, unit testing, code complexity, code smells and much more.
   - It integrates well with popular IDEs such as Eclipse and Visual Studio.

+<a name="f1">1</a>: https://stackshare.io/prometheus, https://stackshare.io/grafana - Companies like Slack and Uber are using Prometheus and Grafana

 ### Go libraries

 On the lowest level, our Go applications depend on the following libraries: